 - Credit union in Ontario (Libro Credit Union)

-* Visa Debit cards issued by a Canadian financial institution are not accepted.
+*Visa Debit cards issued by these financial institutions are also accepted.

 - Director (e.g., a member of the board of directors)

 - A director is an individual elected by the members to supervise the management of a corporation.
 Together, all directors of a corporation are referred to as the “board of directors.”
 Under certain circumstances, the NFP Act also permits directors to be appointed by the board.
 Generally, a corporation must have at least one director.
 However, a soliciting corporation must have at least three directors.

 - The Director appointed under the NFP Act is an individual appointed by the federal Minister of Industry under the NFP Act to administer the NFP Act.
 This person is the head of Corporations Canada.

 - An individual is disqualified from being a director of a corporation if the person is less than 18 years old, has been declared incapable under the laws of a Canadian province or territory, or by a court in a jurisdiction outside Canada, or has the status of bankrupt.

 - Dissolution is the act of ending the existence of a corporation.
 It can be done voluntarily by the corporation by meeting the requirements for dissolution in the NFP Act and filing the required documents with Corporations Canada.
 A corporation can also be dissolved administratively by Corporations Canada for failing to comply with the legislation.
 The liquidation and dissolution of a corporation can also be ordered by a court.

 - Federal incorporation is the act of incorporating under a federal statute, such as the NFP Act, rather than under a provincial or territorial statute.